nadeesha/jest-snapper/README.md

 To minimize the effort needed to introduce this library to an existing codebase, I've made the decision to inject fake data generators (yes, like a cowboy) into `PropTypes`.
 This is a spartan solution, but works well.
 This is an area for possible future improvement.

 ## Todo
+- Add multiple test permutations for `oneOf` and `oneOfType` propTypes
 - Support Better Typings